-The fund is actively managed with focus on small- and medium-sized companies in Europe.
+The fund is an actively managed equity fund with focus on small- and medium-sized companies in Europe.

 The fund's assets may as a part of the investment strategy be invested in, amongst other, shares and other financial instrument that at the time of investments are held for trading at regulated exchanges in Europe referred to in § 6 below or meets the requirement to be listed in such a market within one year from the issue.